Advisory Guide · Microsoft Licensing · Open Value · ITAM

 Fredrik Filipsson

-Fredrik Filipsson brings over 20 years of enterprise software licensing expertise.
-As co-founder of Redress Compliance, he advises organisations worldwide on Microsoft, Oracle, SAP, IBM, and Salesforce licensing โ€” helping them optimise costs, avoid compliance risks, and negotiate favourable terms across Enterprise Agreements, Open Value, CSP, and other volume licensing programmes.
+20+ years in enterprise software licensing.
+Former IBM, SAP, and Oracle.
+Advises organisations worldwide on Microsoft, Oracle, SAP, IBM, and Salesforce licensing, helping them optimise costs, avoid compliance risks, and negotiate favourable terms across Enterprise Agreements, Open Value, CSP, and other volume licensing programmes.